Meet The Staff

 Sarah took a secondary duty as the Wing DofE Officer in 2022 and now supports all Merseyside Squadrons with all aspects of the DofE

-Flying Officer Martin Moores RAFAC:
+Flight Lieutenant Martin Moores RAFAC:

 Martin was a cadet for seven years, reaching the rank of Cadet Warrant Officer.
 In August 2006 he became a Civilian Instructor, mainly looking after the Sqn computers, media, website and administrative duties, later becoming the Squadron Adjutant.
 After seven years as a civilian, Martin applied for and was accepted for a Commission, becoming a Pilot Officer in 2014, then Flying Officer in 2016.
 He remains at the Squadron Adjutant and also holds a role on Merseyside Wing staff as the Deputy IT Officer.
 Martin currently works as an IT Engineer for Compass Minerals at Winsford Salt Mine.

-Acting Pilot Officer Amy Wilson RAFAC:
+Pilot Officer Amy Wilson RAFAC:

 Amy Joined the cadets at 2433 (Ramsgate and Manston) squadron in Kent at the age of 13, becoming a Civilian Instructor once she aged out.
 She transferred to 146 (Northwich) Squadron after graduating university and starting a job as a Registered Veterinary Nurse.